 Substantial Equivalency Review (SER) Service

-Nassau BOCES Substantial Equivalency Review will provide support to participating districts in evaluating nonpublic schools within their catchment.
-Education Law §§3204, 3205, and 3210 require the Local School Authority (LSA) to ensure that students of compulsory school age (from six to sixteen or seventeen years of age) who reside within the boundaries of their school district are receiving an education.
+Nassau BOCES Substantial Equivalency Review (SER) will provide support to participating districts in evaluating nonpublic schools within their geographical boundaries.
+Education Law §§3204, 3205, and 3210 require the Local School Authority (LSA) to ensure that students of compulsory school age 6 -16 (or 17 in some localities) who reside within the boundaries of their school district are receiving an education.
 Local public-school officials must ensure that the education received by students is substantially equivalent to that received in district public schools.
 Nassau BOCES, at the request of districts, will provide assistance in reviewing non-public schools.

-Based on the regulations Nassau BOCES will make a recommendation to determine if the non-public schools are substantially equivalent regarding instructional practices.
-The results of the review will be reported to the LEA.
-In collaboration with the LEA, Nassau BOCES will, if necessary, review the non-public attempt to remediate instructional practices so the school can move into substantial equivalency.
+Based on the regulations, Nassau BOCES will make a recommendation to determine if the non-public schools are substantially equivalent regarding instructional practices.
+The results of the review will be reported to the Local Education Agency (LEA).
+In collaboration with the LEA, Nassau BOCES will, if necessary, review the non-public and attempt to remediate instructional practices so the school can move toward substantial equivalency.

 The LSAs are responsible for substantial equivalency determinations except in the case of Registered High Schools, State-Approved Private Special Education Schools, State-Operated or State-Supported Schools, Accredited Schools, International Baccalaureate Program Schools, Federally Approved Schools, and schools that offer standardized summative assessments; these schools are already subject to Department review.